Azure/apim-lab/apim-lab/1-apim-creation/apim-creation-1-1-instantiate.md

 - Resource group: `rg-<environment>-<region>-<application-name>-<owner>-<instance>`
 - APIM: `apim-<environment>-<region>-<application-name>-<owner>-<instance>`.

-> Take note of APIM service name as you will need it for forming URLs in this lab.
+> Take note of the Azure API Management service name as you will need it for forming URLs in this lab.

 Please use the **Developer** tier, which provides [all relevant features at the lowest cost](https://azure.microsoft.com/en-us/pricing/details/api-management/#pricing).

 ![APIM deploy blade](../../assets/images/apim-deploy-blade.png)

 Please do not modify other settings.
 Specifically, the *Virtual network* tab should remain as **None**.
-We will allude to best practices for securing access to APIM later on in this workshop.
+We will allude to best practices for securing access to Azure API Management later on in this workshop.

 ![APIM deploy blade Virtual Network tab](../../assets/images/apim-deploy-blade-vnet.png)